Tsuribori/django_rest_captcha_validator/README.rst

 Settings
 ++++++++

-There is currently only a single setting associated with Django REST CAPTCHA Validator, REST_VALIDATOR_CACHE_TIMEOUT.
+There is currently two settings associated with Django REST CAPTCHA Validator.
+The first is REST_VALIDATOR_CACHE_TIMEOUT.
-The setting, in seconds, controls how long a validated CAPTCHA persists in the cache.
+This setting, in seconds, controls how long a validated CAPTCHA persists in the cache.
 The default is 300 seconds.
+REST_VALIDATOR_SINGLE_USE controls is a validated "captcha_key" valid for only a single use or as long as the validated value exists in the cache, i.e. the duration of REST_VALIDATOR_CACHE_TIMEOUT.
+The default is True.

 All other CAPTCHA settings are controlled by settings associated with Django Simple Captcha.
 List of those can be viewed in their `documentation <https://django-simple-captcha.readthedocs.io/en/latest/advanced.html#configuration-toggles>`_.